-2. Sprinkle It On
+2. Sprinkle It Throughout Your Marketing

 3. Align Humor With Your Brand Identity

-Sharing a funny meme is okay every once in a while, but you do not want it to make up the bulk of your marketing efforts.
+Sharing a funny meme is okay every once in a while, but you do not want it to make up the bulk of your marketing strategy.
 You should stay on brand even when you are being humorous.
 All marketing, even funny marketing, is a representation of your business.
 During the creation process, make sure it aligns with your brand standards.
 The importance of this is no laughing matter – pun intended!

-4. Simple & Short Is Best
+4. Simple & Short Is The Best Strategy

 The punchline of your humorous marketing efforts should always be obvious.
 This is the ultimate litmus test of whether it is funny or not.
 The audience should not have to think hard about what you are getting at and they should not have to spend more than a minute or two digesting it.
 Keep these pieces simple, short and to-the-point.

-If A Cute Hat Gets Great Results, imagine What You Can Do With A Full Costume!
+If A Cute Hat Gets Great Results, Imagine What You Can Do With A Full Costume!

 Hey, we will not judge!
 Regardless of your preference, making people laugh right now is the key to sparking engagement with your content: